MdEhsanulHaqueKanan/aws-serverless-youtube-predictor/README.md

     *   **Inference:** Deployed as a highly-available, auto-scaling serverless function using **AWS Lambda** and **API Gateway**.
 *   **Containerization for Reproducibility:** Used **Docker** to create separate, consistent, and portable environments for both the training script and the inference API, solving dependency and compatibility issues.

+## 📊 Model Performance

+A baseline Random Forest Regressor was trained on features engineered from the video's metadata.
+The model was evaluated on an unseen test set (20% of the data), yielding the following performance metrics:

+*   **R-squared (R²):** `0.63`
+    *   The model successfully explains approximately 63% of the variance in video view counts.
+*   **Mean Absolute Error (MAE):** `~5.2 million views`
+*   **Root Mean Squared Error (RMSE):** `~19.0 million views`

+*Note: The high error values (MAE, RMSE) are characteristic of heavily skewed datasets like video view counts, where a small number of viral videos with extremely high numbers disproportionately affect the average error.
+The R² score indicates a solid positive correlation and predictive power for a baseline model.*

 ## 🏛️ Project Architecture

 This project follows a professional, industry-standard MLOps workflow: